Why Most Organizations Still Can’t Defend Against DCShadow – Part 2

 Monitoring the AD replication stream also ensures visibility if an attacker circumvents security event logging in another way – for example, by turning logging off, disabling collection agents, deleting logs, etc.

-Of course, monitoring is not enough – you also need a way to immediately roll back unwanted changes.
+Of course, monitoring is not enough – you also need a way to roll back unwanted changes immediately.

 Both capabilities – monitoring the AD replication stream and immediately rolling back changes – are available in Semperis DS Protector.
 To illustrate, I recorded a short (8-minute) demo of a DCShadow attack and detection/remediation with Semperis.